Getting started with Azure CDN

 - Enter a Name for this CDN endpoint.
-This name will be used to access your cached resources at the domain
+This name is used to access your cached resources at the domain

 In the Origin type dropdown, select your origin type.
 Select Storage for an Azure Storage account, Cloud service for an Azure Cloud Service, Web App for an Azure Web App, or Custom origin for any other publicly accessible web server origin (hosted in Azure or elsewhere).

 - In the Origin hostname dropdown, select or type your origin domain.
-The dropdown will list all available origins of the type you specified in step 4.
-If you selected Custom origin as your Origin type, you will type in the domain of your custom origin.
+The dropdown lists all available origins of the type you specified in step 4.
+If you select Custom origin as your Origin type, enter the domain of your custom origin.

 - In the Origin path text box, enter the path to the resources you want to cache, or leave blank to allow cache any resource at the domain you specified in step 5.